Animal Removal Raccoons

 animal removal raccoons

-Animal Remioval-Freezing temperatures are a challenging time for most animals in the wild.
+Animal Removal-Freezing temperatures are a challenging time for most animals in the wild.
 Raccoons combat these challenges through a series of physical and behavioral adaptations that keep them fed and warm through the cold months.
 Raccoons are omnivores, gaining nutrients from plants, animals, eggs, insects and human items such as food from garbage cans and small livestock.
 This ability to use any food source serves these animals well in the winter when many types of food are scarce.
 They typically make up their winter diets with acorns, corn, fruit, insects, crippled waterfowl and small animals, although they will take advantage of any local food source that presents itself.

 Raccoons also seek out warm dens in the winter to help protect them from the elements.
 They most commonly seek out hollow trees, but are opportunistic about other options.
 Raccoons have been known to take over the underground burrows of other animals, use caves or make dens in abandoned buildings to keep warm.
 They sometimes den with other raccoons as well to take advantage of the mutual body heat, especially in severe winters.